johtela/markappend/README.md

-# ✨ Sparkling Fast Markdown Parser
+# ✨ Append Markdown Directly in DOM

 A single-file Markdown parser optimized for clarity and speed.
 The parser modifies the DOM directly instead of generating HTML strings.
 It is mostly